supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

 When using a domain controller VM in Azure, other VMs in the virtual network must be configured to use the domain controller as their DNS server.
 This is achieved by setting the DNS settings in the virtual network.
 These settings are then picked up by the VMs when they reboot or renew their DHCP lease.

 The initial deployment included a first domain controller VM, **ADVM1**, with a static private IP address **10.0.3.100**.
-Moving on, the IP address was configured in the VNet DNS settings.
+Then, the IP address was configured in the VNet DNS settings.

 The HA resources template has added a second domain controller, **ADVM2**, with a static private IP address **10.0.3.101**.
-This server has already been promoted to be a domain controller using a CustomScriptExtension (you can review this script if you like, you will find it linked from the ADVM2 deployment template).
+This server has already been promoted to a domain controller using a CustomScriptExtension (you can review this script if you like, and you will find it linked from the ADVM2 deployment template).
 The template also updated the DNS setting on the virtual network to include the IP address of the second domain controller.

 1. In the **search resources, services, and docs (G+/)** box at the top of the portal, enter **Virtual machines (1)** and then select **Virtual machines (2)** from the results.